 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 there are a lot of bad things about this reform. obviously it’s better than what we’ve got now…but still.
 And they’ve stuck other completely non-related things into the bill.
-The government kinda only does that when they’re trying to hide something so….its not as great as it seems…posted over 3 years ago
+The government kinda only does that when they’re trying to hide something so….its not as great as it seems…posted about 4 years ago

-babysteps..they cant give you alot of changes at once…the people in the government are too rigid to changeposted over 3 years ago
+babysteps..they cant give you alot of changes at once…the people in the government are too rigid to changeposted about 4 years ago

 I agree with AsianGoddess about baby steps.
 Unfortunately it’s possible it could get seem to get worse before it gets better, because we can make so few changes at a time and we’re going to have this strange, dysfunctional mix of old and new for a while.

-the doctors wont be paid minimum wage. they might make a small amount less than normal, but making 60-100 grand a year isnt comparable to minimum wage. personally if i have to give up a little to cover the poor, I’m not losing any sleepposted over 3 years ago
+the doctors wont be paid minimum wage. they might make a small amount less than normal, but making 60-100 grand a year isnt comparable to minimum wage. personally if i have to give up a little to cover the poor, I’m not losing any sleepposted about 4 years ago

 I go to school in Iowa and there are a lot of people really pissed off about this.
 Most Iowans are conservative and are very against “Obamacare”.
 I don’t like getting involved in politics (mostly because you can argue and argue but you’ll never change anybody’s mind) so all I can say is that it’s not wrong to want everybody to have access to health care.
 Morally, it’s a good idea.